-The epic, ever evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga
+The epic, ever-evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga

 January 9, 2019: Woodstock 50 is announced

-Woodstock 50 is officially announced as a three-day festival in Watkins Glen, New York on August 16-18.
+Woodstock 50 is officially announced as a three-day festival in Watkins Glen, New York, on August 16-18.

 In a statement, Lang was adamant about Woodstock not being just another musical festival, but one that would hearken back to Woodstock ’69’s roots in promoting unity and love.
-“The original festival in ’69 was a reaction by the youth of the time to the causes we felt compelled to fight for–civil rights, women’s rights, and the antiwar movement–and it gave way to our mission to share peace, love and music,” Lang said.
+“The original festival in ’69 was a reaction by the youth of the time to the causes we felt compelled to fight for–civil rights, women’s rights, and the antiwar movement–and it gave way to our mission to share peace, love, and music,” Lang said.
 “Today, we’re experiencing similar disconnects in our country, and one thing we’ve learned is that music has the power to bring people together.
-So it’s time to bring the Woodstock spirit back, get involved and make our voices heard.”
+So it’s time to bring the Woodstock spirit back, get involved, and make our voices heard.”

 March 4, 2019: Rumors of financial issues

 Rumors of financial troubles begin to cloud Woodstock 50.
 Delays on the lineup announcement and other important details are reportedly due to “issues regarding the raising of money and venue capacity.”
 However, Lang issues a statement to Variety assuring that everything is on course.
 “There’s always been lots of rumors around Woodstock.
-We have excellent partners and an incredible talent lineup of over 80 artists which will be announced within the next couple of weeks.
+We have excellent partners and an incredible talent lineup of over 80 artists, which will be announced within the next couple of weeks.
 We’re preparing a once-in-a-lifetime event.”

 March 5, 2019: Woodstock 50 finally pays artists